 Litigators in the Washington office handle securities class action and derivative litigation and a wide range of business regulatory and corporate governance matters.
 These include corporate counseling, regulatory investigations, enforcement proceedings and internal investigations.
 The White Collar & Regulatory Defense practice focuses primarily on the representation of domestic and foreign clients directly or indirectly involved in criminal proceedings.
-The Commercial Litigation practice represents corporate and individual clients, including Fortune 100 companies, in such areas as securities, professional liability, insurance and other commercial disputes.
+The Commercial Litigation practice represents corporate and individual clients, including Fortune 100 companies, in such areas as securities, antitrust, professional liability, insurance and other commercial disputes.
 The Antitrust practice focuses on the representation of clients in government investigations before the DOJ, FTC and state antitrust authorities, complex litigation, and in obtaining approval of corporate transactions from domestic and foreign competition authorities.

 The work done by the corporate practice in the Washington office is diverse.
 It entails complex regulatory and transactional work for the full range of financial institutions, such as investment companies, investment advisers, banks, major insurance companies and consumer finance organizations.

 The office also has an active media, communications and intellectual property practice.
 It advises on intellectual property issues in both M&A and standalone transactions, regulatory issues in the media and communications sector, including by the FCC and its foreign counterparts, as well as Internet and e-commerce law, principally focusing on litigation at the intersection of copyright law and technology.

 Lawyers in the Washington office advise clients on data protection and cybersecurity issues, both from a regulatory perspective and in connection with transactions and litigation matters.